-In Chinese medicine estrogen is viewed as a yin substance which cools and anchors the body.
+In Chinese medicine, estrogen is viewed as a yin substance that cools and anchors the body.
 It contains (quells) anxiety, adrenalin, sweat, and heat.
 This is why acupuncture and Chinese herbs are often so effective to treat these symptoms.

 - The domino effect: When estrogen declines, you can experience changes in vaginal tissue, as well as other changes that may affect you emotionally.
 This can lead to depression, and depression can cause insomnia.

 - Sleep changes can happen first, because of estrogen-related vasomotor wakings, and sleep deprivation can cause depression.
 You may even feel apprehensive or anxious about sleep, making the whole cycle worse.

 Which comes first, the chicken or the egg?
 Is it the estrogen decline, or the depression?
 Studies show that women with a history of depression are more susceptible to insomnia during menopause.

 4. Sleep Disordered Breathing